-Applications are invited for Graduate Teaching Assistant PhD scholarships in all areas of communication, media and cultural studies and film and screen studies, commencing 1st October 2021.
+Applications are invited for Graduate Teaching Assistant PhD scholarships in all areas of communication, media, cultural, film and screen studies, commencing 1st October 2022.

 About the PhD Programme

 The Centre for Culture, Media & Society (CCMS) is an exciting interdisciplinary environment delivering research that offers critical insight and real-world impact.